Last updated March 2nd, 2022.

 A graph showing Vietnam’s GDP growth since 1985 compared to the United States.
-We won’t clutter this article with graphs, but other places on this list similarly outperform western markets.
+We won’t clutter this article with graphs, but other places on this list have also avoided recession.

 Cambodia had a rough few decades under the Khmer Rouge.
 But this small nation in the heart of Indochina put its dark past behind it and is now one of the fastest growing economies on the planet.

 The Khmer Rouge obviously did not keep track of statistics like GDP.
 With that said, Cambodia averaged growth of over 7% since Pol Pot’s regime was dissolved in the early 1990s.
 They have also skipped every single recession since then.

 Cambodia is probably the easiest place on this list to conduct business in.
 Foreigners can own 100% of a local business along with freehold property in their own name.